Russian interference in the 2016 United States elections: Trump's "Russiagate hoax" claims

 Russian interference in U.S. elections has been termed "Russiagate", referring to suspicions of collusion between the Trump 2016 presidential campaign and Russian actors.
 Renée DiResta, a professor who has advised Congress on preventing disinformation, noted that over time the word's meaning has flipped.
 She said a newer more common usage is a denial by Trump and his followers of the original definition, which they invert, describing Russiagate as a "hoax".
 They use the term to delegitimize accusations and investigations of alleged impropriety, cooperation, collusion, or conspiracy between the Trump campaign and the government, officials, and intelligence agencies of Russia.
 They assert that such accusations are a hoax perpetrated against Trump by Hillary Clinton and that he is the victim of a witch hunt and a "conspiracy theory" that is "invented, funded, and spread by President Trump's political rivals".

 According to DiResta, the right and MAGA have been "rewriting the past to fit the desirable present", using the term to deny that any interference or collusion even took place.

-PolitiFact named Trump's claim the "2017 Lie of the Year", and the "hoax" accusation and its associated conspiracy theories have been debunked by numerous sources (Note: Not a hoax) and are contradicted by investigative findings of what "the president, members of his campaign and his associates actually did".
+PolitiFact named Trump's claim the "2017 Lie of the Year", and the "hoax" accusation and its associated conspiracy theories have been debunked by numerous sources (Note: Not a hoax) and contradicted by investigative findings of what "the president, members of his campaign and his associates actually did".

 The Steele dossier, which has been described as unreliable, alleged that there was a well-developed "conspiracy" of "cooperation" between the Trump campaign and Russian leadership intended to benefit Trump.
 While a formal criminal "conspiracy" has not been corroborated, the Democratic members of the Senate Intelligence Committee did find the alleged "cooperation".

 The two main government investigations are the Mueller report and the Senate Intelligence Committee report.
 Unlike the Mueller report, which was limited "to a review of criminal activity", the Committee went much deeper by including "counterintelligence questions in its investigative remit".
 The Committee apparently decided "to draw no conclusions, merely to recount facts".
 It thus did not "explicitly state" that there was "no collusion".

 Some of the Republicans wrote in an appendix: